pragyandas/Angular2-Starter-App/README.md

 Simple Express Application serving an Angular 2.0 client-side application and some API endpoints.

+This application uses systemjs for module loading, for webpack scroll down to Alternate Repos.

 Angular 2 Application - Express API

 ## Running the application